khanhnamle1994/MetaRec/Multilayer-Perceptron-Experiments/Neural-CF-PyTorch-Version2/README.md

 - Dropout Rate = 0.5

 After being trained for 100 epochs, the model achieves **validation AUC = 0.7673** and **test AUC = 0.7688** with **runtime = 54m 15s**.
+The results can be viewed at [this Weights & Biases link](https://app.wandb.ai/khanhnamle1994/multi_layer_perceptron_collaborative_filtering/runs/jmx7q24t).